Photos & Story - Samoa Events

-Plan B it was for The Cold Tour today on Day 4 and the last day of the tour.
-Everyone had been looking forward to the Milford Sound trip and the swim to Stirling Falls followed by a 10-minute airlift to Lake Quill in the Fiordland National Park.
+Plan B it was for The Cold Tour today on Day 4 and the last day.
+Everyone had been looking forward to the Milford Sound trip and the swim to Stirling Falls.
+We also planned to Lake Quill in the Fiordland National Park for a quick swim.
 It was not to be.
 High wind and low visibility put an end to the dream finish to the tour – so we thought.
-There was a Plan A(2) which was to fly to Te Anau then travel by road to MS, that too was aborted early on because SH94 was closed and the road beyond Homer Tunnel has been closed since Monday.

 Our pilot today is Antony (Ant) Sproull, GM and Chief pilot of this beautiful family airline.
 Air Milford was founded by Ant’s father Hank who still works the business and helped load our gear.
 The airline has a 100% safety record with all aircraft being personally maintained by the owners.

 There is a connection between Air Milford and Samoa, Ant told me that he flew to Samoa with his father Hank in 1992 to purchase a topdressing Cessna from the Samoa Government.
 That aircraft was a casualty of Cyclone Valelia (1991) and they picked up a bargain.
 Ant told me that he sat in the co-pilot’s seat as a little boy next to his father flying that plane which was repaired and sold for a nice little margin.
 The profit from the sale helped launch Air Milford in 1998.